 As a kid, I never would’ve thought I would spend most of my time as an adult reading and writing.
 But it’s true, and I view them as different ways to articulate thoughts.
 When I’m reading, I make connections, ideas, and mold my views on things.
 When I write, I’m learning how to divulge those thoughts in a more sophisticated manner.
 Most of what goes on in my mind is just chatter, but when I write, it feels more like expressive thinking.

 This also means I’m in my head a lot.
 I’m not always the best listener because I can be working through a problem in my head and not hear a word the person said.
 This is not to brag, because I don’t want this to happen and I think it’s selfish, but it can be both a blessing and a curse.
 Being able to shut the world off can be helpful when critical thinking and concentration are required, but it can be hurtful to people trying to tell me about their day.
 It’s a constant work in-progress.

 The identities of an “extrovert” and an “introvert” seem like an unnecessary dichotomy to me.
 For most of the day, I love being alone.
 Like I said before—reading, writing, and thinking are how I spend most of my time.
 But I also thrive around other people and love having genuine conversations.
 So, I’ve claimed my identity as just a “vert.”

 Going out to eat is one of my favorite things to do.
-Not for the food part per se (although filets and wine definitely don’t me sad), but because of the social aspect.
+Not for the food part per se (although filets and wine definitely don’t make me sad), but because of the social aspect.
 In my eyes, joining together with people you care about—telling stories, cracking jokes, and sharing lives whilst sharing food and drinks—is the purest type of human bonding.